pentandra/lifepreserver/METADATA.md

 * `tag-page` (distinct from tag as a concept)
 * `tag`: the tag itself (a controlled concept)
 * `vocabulary`: an item that represents an RDF ontology.

+### `license`

+OPTIONAL_FOR_KINDS: all

+A URI for a specific machine-readable license for an item.
+Defaults to [Creative Commons Attribution 4.0 International][CC-BY], unless otherwise specified.

+### `license_type`

+OPTIONAL_FOR_KINDS: all

+The mimetype of the [`license`](#license) resource.

+### `rights`

+OPTIONAL_FOR_KINDS: all

+A human-readable assertion of rights held over the content of the item.
+Defaults to the following (or similar) unless otherwise specified:

+>  Copyright © 2011–2019 Pentandra Research Solutions, Inc. All content, except
+>  where otherwise noted, is licensed under a Creative Commons Attribution 4.0
+>  International license.

 ## Relating to relationships between items and other resources